EO4wellness/leary-leerie/git-install-notes.md

 This outlines the current installation of GIT, needed to follow along in the Version Control course, as well as future use.

 # Default Text Editor:
 Upon install, you can select a variety of options for Git to use as its default text editor.
 If none are selected, it will use the OS default.
-You may (or may not want to install one)
+You may (or may not) want to install the text editor you want to use with Git, if you don't want to use the default, and/or don't already have one of the other options installed.
+The options do not show up upong GIT installation, if they are not already installed on your device prior to installing GIT.
 Options include:
 ![Image of Git Text Editor Choices on Install](https://github.com/EO4wellness/leary-leerie/blob/master/images/installation-git-editor.jpg)